Entitet/docker-idea/README.md

 (You will also see a git ignored folder called docker-tools.
 There is *no need* for you to work in this folder.)

-If there have been updates pertaining to the docker tools you need to run ./create-docker-tools.sh
+If there has been updates pertaining to the docker tools you need to run ```./create-docker-tools.sh``` again.

 ## In your branch